-In the example of the horizontal output file (Table 10) the fact that both the principal (or firstlisted) diagnosis and a secondary diagnosis trigger GEN003 results in data element DXCCSR_GEN003 being assigned the value 2.
-DXCCSR_END003 and DXCCSR_END005 are only triggered by the principal (or first-listed) diagnosis on the sample record and therefore assigned the value 1.DXCCSR_MUS013 and DXCCSR_MUS014 are assigned the value 3 HCUP (05/29/20) 22 HCUP Clinical Classifications Software Refined User Guide, v2020.3 because they are triggered by secondary diagnoses only (i.e., data elements I10_DX3 and I10_DX4 in Table 8).
+In the example of the horizontal output file (Table 10) the fact that both the principal (or first-listed) diagnosis and a secondary diagnosis trigger GEN003 results in data element DXCCSR_GEN003 being assigned the value 2.
+DXCCSR_END003 and DXCCSR_END005 are only triggered by the principal (or first-listed) diagnosis on the sample record and therefore assigned the value 1.DXCCSR_MUS013 and DXCCSR_MUS014 are assigned the value 3 because they are triggered by secondary diagnoses only (i.e., data elements I10_DX3 and I10_DX4 in Table 8).
 Data element DXCCSR_BLD001 and DXCCR_SYM017 (as well as all other "DXCCSR" data elements not shown in Table 10) are assigned the value 0 because they are not triggered by any ICD-10-CM diagnosis codes on the input record.